danieljaramillor/FullFace3MAdapter/README.md

 # FullFace3MAdapter
 A full face snorkeling mask adapter for 3M filters

-THE MOST UP TO DATE FILES ARE: ADAPTADOR.STL AND 3MBAYONET.STL
+THE MOST UP TO DATE FILES ARE: Adaptador.STL AND Body1.STL

 This design provides an adapter for 3M Bayonet mount filters to a full face snorkeling mask, this to serve as protection for doctors and nurses tending the COVID-19 crisis
 I HAVE NOT DONE ANY TESTING ON THIS YET